-People who have dermatitis, which is common among farmers, may get large lesions which are slow to heal.
+People who have dermatitis, which is common among farmers, may get large lesions that are slow to heal.

 - For healthy people, keeping the wound clean and covered is usually enough.

-- Antibiotics are not necessary, unless secondary bacterial infection occurs.
+- Antibiotics are not necessary unless a secondary bacterial infection occurs.

 - Avoid handling sheep with scabby mouth

 - Wear latex gloves if you must handle infected animals